Ida Straus

-Rosalie Ida Straus (née Blün; February 6, 1849 – April 15, 1912) was a German-American homemaker and wife of Isidor Straus, U.S. congressman and co-owner of the Macy's department store.
-She and her husband died during the sinking of the Titanic.
+Rosalie Ida Straus (née Blün; February 6, 1849 – April 15, 1912) was a German-born American socialite, who was the wife of Isidor Straus, U.S. congressman and co-founder of the Macy's department store.

+Straus became famous for refusing to take a seat in the lifeboats despite the "Women and children first" rule permitting her a place, as she refused to be parted from her husband.
+She died in the sinking, one of only four first-class women to not survive, and her body, if recovered, was never identified.